 Avast & AVG Antivirus: 22.10

 More details about Akido Wiper and the exploit can be found on SafeBreach's official website here.
-The Akido Wiper POC was presented at the recent security conference Black Hat Europe 2022.
-So you can find more information here.
+The Akido Wiper POC was introduced recently security Europe 2022.
+This is how you can find more information here.